FireCoffe/ItemsBuffs/README.md

 have new features but may not be stable and contain issues , anything can change so release version will be diffirent

+this mod will take some time to update to 1.4